 If six or more workers are regularly employed at the workplace, the policy must be in writing and it must be posted in a conspicuous place in the workplace.

-If less than six workers are regularly employed in the workplace, the policy does not necessarily have to be written [Sections 32.0.1(2) and (3)].
-However, a Ministry of Labour inspector may order the policy to be in writing [Section 55.1].
+If fewer than six workers are regularly employed in the workplace, the policy does not necessarily have to be written [sections 32.0.1(2) and (3)].
+However, a Ministry of Labour inspector may order the policy to be in writing [section 55.1].

 The workplace harassment policy should:

-See Appendix C for an example to help you develop your workplace harassment policy.
+See Section 7 of this guide for an example to help you develop your workplace harassment policy.

 The program must include: